drumnickydrum/sequencer/README.md

 ### 3/10/2021

 - You can now change kits even while transport is started. (juggles a restart)
-- I need to dispose the old Samplers/ToneAudioBuffers.
+- I am disposing the samplers and channels before loading new kits.

 ### 3/9/2021